Elections in the United Kingdom

-Polls predict a Labour collapse in Wales, Scotland and in the English locals, at the hands of the separatists, the Greens and Nigel Farage's xenophobic party
+Polls predict a widespread Labour collapse, at the hands of the separatists, the Greens and Nigel Farage's xenophobic party

-LondonLess than two years after the general election that brought Keir Starmer to power, the premier is playing a large part of its political future this Thursday.
-The United Kingdom celebrates a Polls predict that the party could lose between 1,500 and 2,000 councillors in England's municipal councils; that it will struggle to remain the second political force in the Holyrood Parliament (Scotland); and that it could also lose the Welsh Assembly after a century of dominance.
-If these polls are confirmed, and the party suffers an unequivocal defeat on all three fronts, the voices already calling for an orderly succession of Starmer
+Polls predict that the Labour Party may lose between 1,500 and 2,000 councilors in England's municipal councils; that it will hardly resist as the second political force in the parliament of Holyrood (Scotland); and that it could also lose the Welsh assembly after a century of domination.
+Labour has controlled autonomous power in Cardiff since devolution, twenty-seven years ago, and has never lost a general election in Wales in over a hundred years.
+If the polls are confirmed, and Labour assumes defeat on all three fronts, the voices already calling for an orderly succession for Starmer may grow even louder and become widespread.

-Critics, in fact, have for weeks been suggesting, through all sorts of leaks to the media, that Starmer's hypothetical replacement should be at Downing Street by the end of September, coinciding with the party's annual congress.
+Critics, in fact, have been suggesting for weeks, through all sorts of leaks to the media, that Starmer's hypothetical successor should be in Downing Street by the end of September, coinciding with the party's annual congress.

 Cargando